Unknown Unknowns and Industry 4.0

 For SMEs with fairly limited resources, the true challenge lies in how to jump start the digitalisation of a traditional organisation with efforts that are low risk, have a shallow learning curve, and provide the possibility to fail fast.
 Since many SMEs feel they have reached a stable level of efficiency they are risk averse to implementing drastic changes, changes that have a positive effect that will be difficult to assess beforehand.

-Accept the experimental nature
+Accept the experimental nature in digitalizing the operations process

 An approach that seems to make the most sense is to accept the experimental nature of this journey and start with quick, easy and cheap proofs of concept that validate a customer’s specific value proposition.